前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 Who are we?
 Where do we come from?

-By tracing the origins of food, Cruising Travelling Tongues frames cuisine as a powerful vessel—one that resists fixed and flattened notions of identity.
+By tracing the origins of food, Cruising: Traveling Tongues frames cuisine as a powerful vessel—one that resists fixed and flattened notions of identity.
 The act of digging into the layered origins of something as iconic as sushi can trigger unexpected moments of ancestral recognition.

 Artist Ness Roque recalls her encounter with funazushi in Japan—a fermented carp dish that awakened memories of buro, a fermented rice-and-fish delicacy from her native Philippines.
 Though the flavors diverge, the preservation techniques share uncanny resonances.
 In performance, she brings these connections alive through a playful concoction: chocolate porridge, condensed milk, and salted fish.
 Meanwhile, director Ming-Chen Lee revisits his breakfast table—a tender scene from childhood filled with the warmth of his mother and the taste of alfalfa sprouts.